Silver Price Charts

 Use the Silver price chart above to determine the current Silver Price in the UK and compare it with it’s Sterling price over various time periods.

-As of February 2023, the silver price in GBP was around £19/oz.
-Its price has lagged the rise of the gold price over the last few years due to gold’s direct appeal as a safe haven.
-The world-changing events of Covid, followed by the ensuing economic slowdown and high inflation, has caused a majority of precious metals investment to go to gold.
-This has widened the gold to silver ratio to a relatively high level of 85:1.
+The world-changing events of Covid, followed by the ensuing economic slowdown and high inflation, have caused a majority of precious metals investment to go to gold.
+This has widened the gold-to-silver ratio to a relatively high level of 85:1.

 - 5 year + 60%

-- 10 year unchanged
+- 10 years unchanged

-- 15 year +112%
+- 15 years +112%

 - 20 year +550%